ihmeuw/vivarium_research/docs/source/model_design/designing_vivarium_model/closed_versus_open_model_cohorts/index.rst

   As of September, 2024, the only Vivarium simulation where it is possible for simulants to enter and leave the cohort via migration is our
   `simulation for the PRL project <https://vivarium-research.readthedocs.io/en/latest/models/concept_models/vivarium_census_synthdata/concept_model.html>`_.
-  Most of our open-cohort Vivarium simulations are what is typically referred to as 'dynamic cohort analysis', which is a subset of the greater umbrella category of open cohort analysis, in which new simulants are added over the course of the simulation, but they cannot be replaced once they leave (die).
+  Most of our open-cohort Vivarium simulations are what is typically referred to as 'dynamic-cohort analysis', which is a subset of the greater umbrella category of open-cohort analysis, in which new simulants are added over the course of the simulation, but they cannot be replaced once they leave (die).

-Closed cohort analysis
+Closed-cohort analysis
 ++++++++++++++++++++++

-Closed cohort analysis in Vivarium occurs when no new simulants are added to the cohort over the course of the simulation.
+Closed-cohort analysis in Vivarium occurs when no new simulants are added to the cohort over the course of the simulation.
 In such simulations, simulants can only be initialized into the population at the beginning of the simulation.
 If a simulant dies or transitions out of the model, they do not get replaced.